Updated this article in 2025 with fresh information.

 References

-I really reccomend that you go and read over these, because there are a lot of different validations you can perform on your JSON schema.
+I really recommend that you go and read over these, because there are a lot of different validations you can perform on your JSON schema.
 There is also a great resource out there called Understanding JSON Schema that is useful in explaining areas where the documentation is a bit light.